lorchrob/Goblin/doc/tutorial.md

 More concretely, in line 4, `<_sum>` is set to `0` because the sum of the empty list is zero, and in line `3`, it is set to the value of `<I>` plus the sum of the remaining list elements.
-Then, we introduced a new start symbol `<S>` for the purposes of constraining the "top-level" sum of the list to be 100 (on line 1).
+Then, we introduced a new start symbol `<S>` for the purposes of constraining the top-level sum of the list to be 100 (on line 1).

 Notice the usage of the dot operator `<L>.<_sum>` -- this does not refer to the value of `<_sum>` of the current instance of the production rule,